Sports Performance Specialists

 Although your first impression of physical therapy (PT) may be one of painstaking rehabilitation, it isn’t just about overcoming injuries.
 Physical therapists have lots of training on how bodies move most effectively.

-In addition to a wide and diverse education in anatomy, your physical therapist at TRI Physical Therapy in Brooklyn received extensive training in sports medicine.
+In addition to a wide and diverse education in anatomy, your local sports perfomance therapist at NYC Tri Physical Therapy received extensive training in sports medicine.
 There’s a growing trend of athletes who rely on physical therapy as both a preventive measure and an all-around exceptional path to honing your technique in whatever sport you play.

 The First Consultations